jladdjr/jladdjr.github.io/_posts/2020-02-06-gearing-up-for-steno.md

 Well, one fantastic resource is... the steno community!
 There's a pretty active [Discord server for Plover](https://discord.gg/fyTp6N) that hosts a rich community of makers, tinkerers, and hobbyists that have come up with all kinds of steno boards that you can use.

-Here's the board that I bought while still at the conference (that's right; I couldn't even wait until I got back home to buy a board 😄) -- it's called the [Georgi](https://www.gboards.ca/product/georgi), one of many killer boards by [Jeremy Bernhardt](https://www.gboards.ca/about):
+Here's the board that I bought while still at the conference (that's right; I couldn't even wait until I got back home to buy a board 😄) -- it's called the [Georgi](https://www.gboards.ca/product/georgi), one of many killer boards by [Jane Bernhardt](https://www.gboards.ca/about):

 ![stenoing at Coava](/assets/steno/typey_type_at_coava.png)